UNICodehORN/plex-movie-collection/README.md

 The rule triggers when *field* *contains* the *needle*.
 #### needle
 Case sensitive needle to use for the rule if applicable.
+#### icon (optional)
+Name of an icon in assets/css directory which can be used instead of the label.
+#### labelOnly (default: false)
+If set to true, in filters icon will be displayed in front of label.
+In movie card it will be used instead of the label.
+#### btn-css (optional)
+Css class(es) to add to the filter button in movie card.
+Can be used to change font and background color for example.

 ## Credits
 The website is based on the CSS template by Li Shang [https://codepen.io/li-shang/pen/KEKowv](https://codepen.io/li-shang/pen/KEKowv).